openforcefield/cheminformatics-toolkit-equivalence/off_coverage/README.md

 - Use `-o` or `--output` have the output go to the named file instead of stdout.

+- Use `--description` to save a mapping of feature name to a more human-readable description to the named file.

+- Use `--trace` to include code-coverage-based features.

 - The `--ids` option is completely untested.
 The idea is to use or exclude records if the id is specified in a given file.